An Excerpt: Apistli

 “Apistli,” continued the ninth monk.
 “Before you die, I need to understand how it all began.”

 “What do you mean?”
 Apistli turned back to Huin.
 “I don't understand.
 You know how it all began.
 You knew I was coming.
 The Way of Endless Water--” Apistli lowered his eyes, willing himself to control his confusion and his frustration, both of which were mounting.
 “My sibling, forgive me.
-I simply--”
+I just--”

 “I am not your sibling,” interrupted the ninth.

-Huin remained still.
+Huin remained perfectly still.

 The ninth monk spoke again.
 “The eight monks beside me are members of the Way of Endless Water.
 I am not.
 I am here for myself.
 My mission is an altogether different one.”